My sister confided in me that when we were kids

 washed, used, and one (by me, of course, it was always me)

 broken each year.
+And that was just the preparations.

 I am always, again, that baby boy of the family—I never knew,